lbryio/lbry.tech/resources/glossary.md

 ### Genesis Block

 A very first block in the blockchain with hard-coded contents and a all-zero reference to a previous block.
-Genesis block was released on [28 Oct 2015](https://explorer.lbry.io/blocks/0) and the first block mined was on [23 Jun 2016](https://explorer.lbry.io/blocks/1).
+The LBRY genesis block was released on [28 Oct 2015](https://explorer.lbry.io/blocks/0) and the first block mined was on [23 Jun 2016](https://explorer.lbry.io/blocks/1).

 ### Hard Fork